RobertWesner/YouTube-Play-All/documentation/available-lists.md

 Favorites of a channel.

 ## LL | Liked videos
-Could only see ony my own channel.
+Could only see on my own channel.

 ## EL | YouTube
 **E**mpty **L**ist?
 It does not show an error when empty unlike all other lists.

+---

+¹ Unviewable playlist: Cannot be directly be viewed in `/lists` but works in `/watch`

 # Unidentified links
 Valid links (HTTP 200) that could not be verified _yet_ with existing channels.